 - In a large mixing bowl, whisk together the flour, sugar, baking powder, baking soda, salt, cinnamon and nutmeg.

 - In a large measuring cup, whisk together the apple cider, coconut milk, applesauce, and apple cider vinegar.

 - Pour the wet ingredients into the dry and mix until just combined.
 The batter might seem a bit wet, but don’t worry – this is going to keep the donuts soft and moist.

-- Spoon the mixture into the prepared donut pan.
+- Pipe the mixture into the prepared donut pan using a pastry bag (or just use a spoon).
 Fill each cavity just to the top, but don't overfill.

 - While the donuts are baking, mix together the sugar and cinnamon for the topping and set aside.